chiragvishnoi-01/Aviothic2.0_BitXBlood/SECURITY.md

 ## 🔄 Supported Versions

-Currently, we are supporting security updates for the following versions of BloodLink:
+Currently, we are supporting security updates for the following versions of Raktchain:

 | Version | Supported          |
 | ------- | ------------------ |